top of page

 Providing a Diverse Curriculum

-At St John Vianney’s specialist programs in Library/ICT, Indonesian, Physical Education/Sport & Performing Arts are offered to students from Prep –Year 6.
+At St John Vianney’s the specialist programs are Library, Digital Technologies, Visual Arts, Indonesian, Physical Education/Sport & Performing Arts which are offered to students from Prep –Year 6.

 Specialist Progrms